-Finally, let us focus on the segmentation of Abidjan.
-The city is divided into four parts with a strong socioeconomic correlation.
-The first cluster - in red in Figure 2 - covers central Abidjan, including the Central Business District (le Plateau), the transport hub (Adjamé) and the embassies and upper class area (Cocody).
-The second cluster - in light green in the Figure 2 - is located in the South of the city.
+Now, focusing on the segmentation of Abidjan: the city is divided into four parts with a strong socioeconomic correlation.
+The first cluster - in red in Figure 3 - covers central Abidjan, including the Central Business District (le Plateau), the transport hub (Adjamé) and the embassies and upper class area (Cocody).
+The second cluster - in light green - is located in the South of the city.
 The covered neighborhoods are mainly residential areas and ports.
 Note that this cluster and the previous one are separated by a strip of sea, except for its North part that is included in the previous cluster.
 This very localized neighborhood matches with the party area of Abidjan.
 Finally, the last two clusters group antennas located in two areas with a similar profile: these are lower class neighborhoods.
-These clusters are separated not only because they are located in different parts of the city but especially because their call distribution differs: Abobo in dark blue and Yopougon in grey in the Figure 2.
+These clusters are separated not only because they are located in different parts of the city but especially because their call distribution differs: Abobo in dark blue and Yopougon in grey in the Figure 3.